 Figuring out the right age for beauty procedures like ear piercings and eyelash extensions is never easy.
-For most spas in most places, there isn’t a minimum age requirement.
+Age requirements vary from location to location, and from spa to spa.
 But parental consent should be provided for minors.

-Apart from the legalities sake, you might still wonder what is a good age to get eyelash extensions?
+Apart from the legalities sake, you might still wonder how old do you have to be to get eyelash extensions?
 Is there a certain age you have to be for the extensions to stick?
-What are the other considerations for getting an eyelash extension?
+What is a good age to get eyelash extensions?

 Is your child attending a special event?
 Is she in high school and does she want eyelash extensions so she doesn’t have to use makeup to make them full and long?